Google Pixel vs iPhone Unique Features — 2024/2025

 The latest phones are always similar in many ways.
 They have great screens and are quick.
 But there are a bunch of features that are unique to each, and I think it’s worth keeping an updated list to help me choose — sometimes I forget something that I later remember is important to me.

-Here’s the updated list comparing the Google Pixel 9 Pro and the Apple iPhone 16 Pro, the highest end of each version, looking at what’s unique in each model — as well as what’s similar.
+Here’s the updated list comparing the Google Pixel 9 Pro and the Apple iPhone 16 Pro (the 2024/2025 models of each, released mid-2024), the highest end of each version, looking at what’s unique in each model — as well as what’s similar.

 - No cutout in the display.
 Pixels have had just a little dot for years.
 I really don’t like the Apple phone cutout, even the “Dynamic Island”.